KarolisCremers/BioHackathon-SWAT4HCLS-2023/logic/paper.md

 -->

 # Introduction
+As part of the Biohackathon - SWAT4HCLS 2023 in Basel Switzerland, we formed a working group on use cases on linked data.

+Linked data:
+Using URI's to find overlapping concepts across data sources.
+This enriches both datasets.
+Linked data is queried in this project using SPARQL.
+The linked data that is queried involves: Wikidata, UMLS and the Linked Life Data inventory from GraphDB (Ontotext).

+One of the challenges in this project are the ICD-O-3 codes used by clinicians.
+This is because these codes are not widely adopted in public databases.
+We make use of the Clinical Cancer community through their contributions in Wikidata by identifying more commonly used URI's in public databases by SPARQL querying ICD-O-3 codes.
+See

+# template text:
 As part of the one week Biohackathion 2019 in Fukuoka Japan, we formed a working group on logic programming for the biomedical sciences.
 Logic programming is understood by many bioinformaticians when it is